GatorOne ID Card

 Will I earn the same degree that on-campus students earn?

 Yes.
 The University of Florida awards the same degree regardless of the delivery method.
 The traditional campus-based program and the online program both earn a master of science in pharmacy with a concentration in medication therapy management.

-How long will it take to earn my M.S. in MTM?
+How long will it take to earn my M.S. in Individualized Medicine?

-The degree plan for the Online Master of Science in Pharmacy with a concentration in Medication Therapy Management is paced to be completed in roughly five semesters (33 credits) or 18 months.
+The degree plan for the Online Master of Science in Pharmacy with a concentration in Individualized Medicine is paced to be completed in roughly five semesters (31 credits) or 18 months.
 Students may take up to seven years to complete their degree.
-Please note that coursework taken as a non-degree student is also part of the seven year time-frame.
+Please note that coursework taken as a non-degree student is also part of the seven-year time-frame.
 If the degree is not completed within seven years the coursework taken prior will expire.

 What if I can’t keep up?

 One of the benefits of studying in a small learning community is the special support students receive from peers and faculty.
 Students typically find that this support greatly helps them to stay on track.
 Instructors recognizes personal challenges and want to help students to succeed.